Experiencing Leadership: A Transformational Journey from Gettysburg

 - learn how to think strategically and critically to find the "high ground"

 - understand rational and emotional components of being a leader

 - identify and apply the characteristics of some of history's greatest leaders

 - discover strategies for selling, leading, negotiating and producing results

 The knowledge gained through this course will directly apply to organizational leadership and performance in a rapidly changing, stressful environment, with limited information and limited resources—challenges that were present in 1863 and that are ubiquitous in most organizations today.

 This graduate level course is also open to undergraduate students and anyone who desires to enhance his or her leadership skills.
 You can elect to take the 2-credit class, or 3-credit class, which includes post-course readings and leadership development planning.
-The course syllabus details required readings, the schedule in Gettysburg and course options.
-We will depart from Purdue via charter bus on May 14, 2013, for Gettysburg and return very early in the morning on May 18.
+The March offering course syllabus details required readings, the schedule in Gettysburg and course options.

 Enroll now for an experience that will change the way you think about and practice leadership.